paulk-asert/groovy-data-science/subprojects/Mnist/README.md

 The MNIST dataset is freely available from:<br>
 http://yann.lecun.com/exdb/mnist/

-The application uses these 4 files:
+The trainer script uses these 4 files:

 train-images-idx3-ubyte.gz<br>
 train-labels-idx1-ubyte.gz<br>
 t10k-images-idx3-ubyte.gz<br>
 t10k-labels-idx1-ubyte.gz

-You should update the path to these files in the Groovy script before running.
+You should update the path to these files in the script before running.

 The `train*` files are the training dataset (60,000 images).<br>
 The `t10k*` files are the test dataset (10,000 images).<br>
 The `*images*` files contain the pixel data of the images.<br>
 The `*label*` files contain the label (number 0-9) for each image.

-Since the trainer script is primarily interested in training the mode, the `t10k` files aren't strictly necessary.
+Since the trainer script is primarily interested in training the model, the `t10k` files aren't strictly necessary.
-However, currently the script outputs the model accuracy before saving.
+Currently the script outputs the model accuracy before saving.
 You could avoid downloading the `t10k` files if you delete the parts of the code which check accuracy.